Jump to Footer

 Human Development & Family Relations Major

 Learn to help individuals and families solve problems related to child development, family relations, aging, nutritional planning and family financial management.
-You will learn from highly qualified and caring faculty who work closely with their students.
+You will work closely with highly qualified and caring faculty.
+Graduate ready to start a meaningful career right away or continue your education in fields like counseling, social work, education or psychology.

 What Will I Learn?